hphelion/documentation/moonshot/prepare.glossary.md

 ###Administration Dashboard### {#Administration-Dashboard}
 :    The HP Cloud OS for Moonshot Administration Dashboard enables administrators to manage their cloud infrastructure.
 Tasks include launching instances, uploading images, creating resource pools, and using designer tools to create topologies.
+Hosted (preferably) on the Controller node.
 See also [Operational Dashboard](#Operational-Dashboard), which is used for the initial cloud installation, setup, configuration, and creation, before starting the Administration Dashboard.

 ###Allocation###